Emma in the workshop

 My foray into film props continued…… in December 2016, I was commissioned to produce a selection of collars and leads for the new film comedy version of Holmes & Watson starring Will Ferrell, Ralph Fiennes and Hugh Laurie, and also a period collar and lead set for the film ‘Colette’, based on the life of the French novelist and staring Keira Knightley.
 Both films were released in late 2018 so looking forward to seeing more of my work on the big screen!

-I've also been carrying out repair & restoration work on leather items for the National Trust, and had fun being filmed in my tiny workshop by BBC Countryfile, who had been filming for a feature on rural crafts.
-I'm also featured in a lovely book published autumn 2015 by local Herefordshire publishers Logaston Press, with photography by Malcolm Scott, 'Images of Creative Herefordshire' featuring Herefordshire craftsmen, artists and musicians.
-I'm lucky to live and work in such a rich area of creativity in both contemporary and traditional arts and crafts.
+I’ve also carried out repairs and restoration work on leather items for the National Trust, and had fun being filmed in my tiny workshop by BBC Countryfile, who had been filming for a feature on rural crafts.
+I’m also featured in a lovely book published autumn 2015 by local Herefordshire publishers Logaston Press, with photography by Malcolm Scott, ‘Images of Creative Herefordshire’ featuring Herefordshire craftsmen, artists and musicians.
+I’m lucky to live and work in such a rich area of creativity in both contemporary and traditional arts and crafts.

 For many years, I’ve been involved with one local Herefordshire co-operative not-for-profit group, the Herefordshire Guild of Craftsmen, as a member and part of the organising committee.
 We collaborate in various small and large events throughout the year, giving a platform for our members to showcase their work and share ideas, which has been really rewarding over the years.

-I meet so many lovely interesting customers who provide me with so much variety in the leathergoods that I produce, so there's really no risk of getting bored......just leaves me short of precious time to work up & develop new ideas and products!
+I meet so many lovely interesting customers who provide me with a huge variety in the leathergoods that I produce, so there’s really no risk of getting bored……just leaves me short of precious time to try out and develop new ideas and products!